domglusk/dotfiles/README.md

 # dotfiles
-Very messy dotfiles, but their my messy dotfiles
+Very messy dotfiles, but their my messy dotfiles, which I've taken inspiration from various other people